Terms and Conditions

 You retain ownership of and copyright in the material you share, and all submitted material will be used in the manner you indicate on the submission form.
 Submitted material must not violate any confidentiality, privacy, security or other laws.

-Ryerson University is not obligated to include your content in this project or preserve it in perpetuity.
+Toronto Metropolitan (formerly Ryerson) University is not obligated to include your content in this project or preserve it in perpetuity.

 Submit content to the COVID-19 Archives

 We are looking for anything that University community members have created that relates to their experience during the COVID-19 lockdown.
 This can include photographs, videos, screenshots, digital or handmade artwork, social media posts, community notices, official documents, journal entries, poems, fiction or other writings – whatever captures your experience.